top of page

 "The Police Authority Panel stated that the Written Submissions were allegedly “out of time.”

 "Mr. Boardman of Counsel argued that although the submission was technically late, the time limits had been set by Mr Gardiner, and requests had been made for a postponement.
 Due to the process of DS Panayiotou having to seek representation via the Police Federation and the file being passed between various departments at RJW Solicitors, a conference had only recently been arranged and it had been difficult to obtain clear instructions from Julian because of his illness.
 He asked for an adjournment in order that the Panel could have time to read the submissions.
 This was refused.
-He asked if he could read out the contents of the submissions, to put to the Panel Julian’s case, which he said was permitted in the circumstances, again this was refused."
+He asked if he could read out the contents of the submissions, to put to the Panel in Julian’s case, which he said was permitted in the circumstances, again this was refused."

 "It appeared that whatever tack Counsel tried to make it appeared that the Panel had already made up their mind and refused to allow any submissions at all.
 This appeared to breach all sense of justice."